-The Township belongs to the Ohio Township Association Risk Management Authority (OTARMA), a risk-sharing pool available to Ohio townships.
+The Township belongs to the Ohio Township Association Risk Management Authority (OTARMA), a risksharing pool available to Ohio townships.
 OTARMA provides property and casualty coverage for its members.
-OTARMA is a member of the American Public Entity Excess Pool (APEEP).
-Member townships pay annual contributions to fund OTARMA.
+American Risk Pooling Consultants, Inc. (ARPCO), a division of York Insurance Services Group, Inc. (York), functions as the administrator of OTARMA and provides underwriting, claims, loss control, risk management, and reinsurance services for OTARMA.
+OTARMA is a member of the American Public Entity Excess Pool (APEEP), which is also administered by ARPCO.
+Member governments pay annual contributions to fund OTARMA.
 OTARMA pays judgments, settlements and other expenses resulting from covered claims that exceed the members' deductibles.

-Casualty Coverage
+Casualty and Property Coverage